Anadarko Petroleum: Tronox litigation and settlements

 In April 2014, Anadarko settled with the U.S. Department of Justice and the Environmental Protection Agency to pay $5.15 billion to clean up environmental waste sites around the country.
 It was the largest environmental contamination settlement in American history.

 The environmental contamination sites were inherited by Anadarko after it purchased Kerr-McGee in 2005.
 As background, in 2006, Kerr-McGee spun off its Tronox subsidiary to offload 70 years of environmental dumping of toxic waste across 22 states beginning in the 1920s.
 The environmental damages included polluting Lake Mead in Nevada with rocket fuel, leaving behind radioactive waste piles throughout the territory of the Navajo Nation and dumping carcinogenic creosote in communities throughout the East, Midwest and South at its wood-treating facilities.
 According to one report, "Kerr-McGee, rather than pay for the environmental mess it created, decided to shift the liabilities between 2002 and 2006 into Tronox.
 Kerr-McGee, meanwhile, kept its oil and gas assets with Anadarko acquiring the remainder of Kerr-McGee.

 Lawsuit from Tronox shareholders

 In 2009, shareholders of Tronox sued Anadarko, as successor to Kerr-McGee, for having misled investors about the large environmental and other liabilities Tronox would assume from Kerr-McGee.

 Lawsuit from the Environmental Protection Agency and Department of Justice

 The United States Department of Justice, on behalf of the United States Environmental Protection Agency, sued Anadarko for $25 billion.

 In April 2014, the parties reached a $5.15 billion settlement in what was at the time the largest environmental contamination settlement in American history.
-Since then the total amount for the complete and comprehensive cleanup of the BP DeepWater Horizon incident, with which Anadarko was connected by its non-operating ownership of 35% of the project (see above), has passed $60 billion.
+Since then the total amount for the complete and comprehensive cleanup of the BP DeepWater Horizon incident has passed $60 billion.